Delayed sleep phase disorder

 Key points about delayed sleep phase disorder

-• Delayed sleep phase disorder is a sleep problem where your body's internal clock (circadian rhythm) is shifted by 2 hours or more, causing problems with falling asleep and waking up at a normal time.
+• Delayed sleep phase disorder is a sleep problem where your body's internal clock (the 24 hour circadian rhythm) is shifted by up to 2 hours or more, causing problems with falling asleep and waking up at a socially normal time.

-• This affects how you function while you're awake.
+• The resulting lack of a full night's sleep affects how you function while you're awake.

-• It can occur at any age but it’s more common in teenagers and young adults and may make it hard to wake in time for school or work.
+• It can occur at any age but it’s not uncommon in teenagers and young adults and may make it hard to wake in time for school or work.

-• Treatment mainly involves improving sleep hygiene by changing your lifestyle and bedtime environment to get better quality sleep.
+• Treatment mainly involves improving sleep hygiene and changing your lifestyle and bedtime environment to get better quality sleep.

 Teenager sleeping late